1FatPancake/LockOn-1.19.2/README.md

 ## 📞 Support

-- Report issues on GitHub
+- Report issues in Discord
 - Check logs in `.minecraft/logs/` for errors
-- Config files in `.minecraft/config/lockonmod/`
+- Config files in `.minecraft/config/lockonmod/.`

 ---